bitvijays/PhD-Resources/Misc/2_PhD_Performing_Literature_Review.md

 - First, use an academic search engine such as Google Scholar or CiteSeer and some well-chosen keywords to find three to five recent papers in the area.
   - Do one pass on each paper to get a sense of the work, then read their related work sections.
   - You will find a thumbnail summary of the recent work, and perhaps, if you are lucky, a pointer to a recent survey paper.
-  - If you can find such a survey, you are done.
-Read the survey, congratulating yourself on your good luck.
+  - If you can find such a survey, read the survey.
 - Second step, find shared citations and repeated author names in the bibliography.
   - These are the key papers and researchers in that area.
 Download the key papers and set them aside.
-Then go to the websites of the key researchers and see where they’ve published recently.
+Then go to the websites of the key researchers and see where they've published recently.
   - That will help you identify the top conferences in that field because the best researchers usually publish in the top conferences.
 - The third step is to go to the website for these top conferences and look through their recent proceedings.
   - A quick scan will usually identify recent high-quality related work.
-  - These papers, along with the ones you set aside earlier, con- stitute the first version of your survey.
+  - These papers, along with the ones you set aside earlier, constitute the first version of your survey.
   - Make two passes through these papers.
 If they all cite a key paper that you did not find earlier, obtain and read it, iterating as necessary.

 ## Finding research papers